-Discount rate: The discount rate used to measure the total OPEB liability was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Discount rate: The discount rate used to measure the total SEAD-OPEB liability was 7.50%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employers and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the SEAD-OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on SEAD-OPEB plan investments was applied to all periods of projected benefit payments to determine the total SEAD-OPEB liability.